crazymeeks/phpmails/README.md

 $mailer = MailManager::initialize();

 then send email by calling the to()->send()
-send method required 2 parameters.
+## send method requires 2 parameters.
 ## Parameter 1.
 is the the path to your custom email
 template file delimited by dot(.)
 custom template file should be in .phtml extension

 ## Parameter 2.
-array of data you need to pass in your view
+This is the array of data you need to pass in your view

 ## Example 1 without using custom template.
 $mailer->to('receiver@example.com')->send(null, array('name' => $name, 'username' => 'test', 'password' => '1234'));